cDenton1/Raspberry-Pi-Files/README.md

 - Demonstration - [Water Level Monitor | ITSC-305 Final Project](https://youtu.be/hNhDl3mNzno)

-### 5. (Currently In-Progress) Visual FCFS (First Come First Serve) Simulator
+### 5. Visual FCFS (First Come First Serve) Simulator
 **FCFS_Simulator** - Requires 10 Segment Bar Graph Display, Rotary Encoder, and LCD Display
-- The LCD display outputs eerything needed for the user and is controlled by the rotary encoder
+- The LCD display outputs everything needed for the user and is controlled by the rotary encoder
-- User decides how many processes between 2-10 are simulated
-- Then the arrival and burst time are decided for each
+- User decides how many processes between 2-10 are simulated, and the arrival and burst time for each
-- A visual simulation of the queue is shown on the bar graph
-- Queue updates and run-time are output on the LCD
+- A visual simulation of the queue is shown on the bar graph, with queue updates and run-time are output on the LCD
 - Lastly, the average waiting and turnaround times are calculated and output
 - Demonstration - [FCFS Simulator | Raspberry Pi Pico W](https://youtu.be/2HHmcEU_PsQ)